 Is It Normal for a Fish to Lie on The Bottom of The Tank

-So for most fish to get some rest, it’s important for fish to find a place at the bottom of the aquarium to nettle in and get some quality time.
+So for some fish to get some rest, fish need to find a place at the bottom of the aquarium to nettle in and get some quality time.
 It’s quite normal for you to see your fish nettled between some plant and hunkered in for the night.
 The problem is when to recognize that it’s not normal and the fish is acting strangely, especially at the bottom of the aquarium.

 A fish that is Stressed at The Bottom of the Tank

-- Is the fish laying on his side?
+- Is the fish lying on his side?
 Fish will keep themselves upright, balanced, and in place slowly moving their fins.
-These motions will not be giving them any focused directional movement.
+These motions will not give them any focused directional movement.
 You will probably notice that your fish has a droopy tail, as well.

 - Decreased activity of the mouth: Fish won’t move their mouth while they are sleeping.